 16. With the craziness of our work schedules, I sometimes forget to acknowledge your work and tell you how much I appreciate you.
 Let me simply say thank you, and that I value everything you bring to our company.
 I hope you and your family have a wonderful Thanksgiving.

-17. Please accept my deepest thanks for your tireless and incredibly productive efforts at solving some overwhelming challenges this year.
+17. Please accept my deepest thanks for your tireless and incredibly productive efforts at solving some big challenges this year.
 Together we have traveled through the flames and have emerged on the other side, bigger, better, and stronger than ever.
 I hope your Thanksgiving is fantastic and relaxing.

 19. It has been wonderful to see how you have grown in confidence this year.
 I hope you know how much I, and the rest of the management team, appreciate your valuable contributions and suggestions at work.
 Enjoy your Thanksgiving, and I look forward to seeing what you can achieve next year.